-- access-control-allow-credentials: will be set to false by default.
-For details on when it will be set to true see the next section on cookies. - access-control-allow-origin: will be set to the exact value of the request's origin header. - access-control-expose-headers: will be set to a list of response headers used by the ArangoDB HTTP API.
+- access-control-allow-credentials : will be set to false by default.
+For details on when it will be set to true see the next section on cookies. - access-control-allow-origin : will be set to the exact value of the request's origin header. - access-control-expose-headers : will be set to a list of response headers used by the ArangoDB HTTP API.

-When making CORS requests to endpoints of Foxx services, the value of the access-control-expose-headers header will instead be set to a list of response headers used in the response itself (but not including the override this behaviour.
+When making CORS requests to endpoints of Foxx services, the value of the access-control-expose-headers header will instead be set to a list of response headers used in the response itself (but not including the access-control- headers).
+Note that Foxx services may override this behaviour.